OvidiuS/citadel-swing-grav/pages/02.Info/07.rules/default.md

 Participants have to wear the wristband at all times.
 It is mandatory to show the wristband at the entry of classes and parties.

 ### Items and valuables
-The organizes does not take any responsibility for participants’ valuables and assets.
+The organizes do not take any responsibility for participants’ valuables and assets.

 We have cloakrooms where you can change.
 Makes sure to take your items with you when you are leaving for the classes.